root-project/root/io/doc/TFile/README.md

 tree (each represented by a TDirectory record).
 The data portion of each KeysList record consists of the sequential keys of those data records in that directory.
-The detailed format is given in "keyslist.txt".
-Note that keys for "TFile", "KeysList", "FreeSegments", and "StreamerInfo" data records never appear in the data portion of a KeysList data record.
+The detailed format is given in
+\ref keyslist.
+Note that keys for TFile, "KeysList", "FreeSegments", and "StreamerInfo" data records never appear in the data portion of a KeysList data record.

    A file always contains exactly one "FreeSegments" data record, which keeps track of the free segments in the file.
-Its detailed format is given in "freesegments.txt".
+Its detailed format is given in \ref freesegments.
 Note that the list of free segments contains one additional free segment that is not in the file itself, because it represents the free space after the end of the file.

-"streamer" layer record types
+### "streamer" layer record types

 There is an additional data record type ("StreamerInfo") needed internally to support the storage of self-identifying objects.
-Its detailed format is given in "streamerinfo.txt".
+Its detailed format is given in \ref streamerinfo.
 Note that the StreamerInfo data record itself and the "core" data records described above are not self-identifying objects.
 A ROOTIO file contains exactly one StreamerInfo record.
-The use of the "StreamerInfo" record is described under the "STREAMERINFO" heading below.
+The use of the "StreamerInfo" record is described under the \ref si "StreamerInfo" heading below.

-"pointer to persistent object" object types
+### "pointer to persistent object" object types

 There are three object types ("TProcessID", "TRef", and "TRefArray") used internally to support pointers to persistent objects.
-Their formats are given in "tprocessid.txt", "tref.txt", and "trefarray.txt" respectively.
+Their formats are given in \ref tprocessid, \ref tref, and \ref trefarray respectively.
 Of these three objects, only TProcessID objects necessarily comprise a complete data record (a "TProcessID" record).
 TRef and TRefArray objects typically are data members of larger objects, and therefore are only a part of the data portion of a record.
 In addition, objects that are referenced by such a pointer have an additional field in the base TObject.
-See "tobject.txt".
-A description of how these pointers work is given under the "POINTERS TO PERSISTENT OBJECTS" heading below.
+See \ref tobject.
+A description of how these pointers work is given under the \ref ptpo "Pointers to persistent objects" heading below.

-"application" layer record types
+### "application" layer record types

 These are either user defined record types, or record types supplied by ROOT that are not needed by ROOTIO.
-The format of such an object that uses the default streamer is shown in "dobject.txt".
+The format of such an object that uses the default streamer is shown in \ref dobject.

-DATA COMPRESSION
+## Data compression

 The user can set the data compression level for new or modified data records when creating or opening a file.
 When an existing file is opened for update,